When it comes to elite athletes, we’re as inspired by their extraordinary focus as we are by their physical prowess.

 If that doesn’t help, and she’s still struggling, she pulls out the motivating words of her coach: “Do.
 Not.
 Settle.”

 Elite Spartan Racer, ranked third-fastest women in the U.S. Stadium Elite Series

 “I learned from a friend about letting red-light thoughts become green-light thoughts,” says Walsh.

 “Green-light thoughts are positive things like ‘I’m an animal climber’ or ‘I’m a capable athlete—I can do this,’” she explains.
 “Red-light thoughts are the negative things that can take over, like “You suck,’ ‘Look how slow you are,’ and ‘You can’t do this.’”

 When red-light thoughts start creeping in midrace, Walsh recognizes them for what they are and quickly switches on her brain’s green light.

-OCR pro athlete, ranked 16th in the 2017 Spartan World Elite Series
+OCR pro athlete, 2017 Spartan U.S. Elite Points Series 2nd Place